PSA Kinetics and the Natural History of Prostate Cancer

 04PIVOT: Radical Prostatectomy versus Observation in Localized Disease

-The Prostate Cancer Intervention Versus Observation Trial (PIVOT), reported by Wilt and colleagues, is the first large randomized controlled trial to directly compare radical prostatectomy with observation in men with clinically localized prostate cancer.
-Enrolling approximately 700 men between 1994 and 2002, with follow-up extending to 20 years, PIVOT provides the most direct randomized evidence available for the comparative outcomes of immediate treatment versus watchful waiting in the PSA era.
+The Prostate Cancer Intervention Versus Observation Trial (PIVOT), reported by Wilt and colleagues, is the first large randomised controlled trial to directly compare radical prostatectomy with observation in men with clinically localised prostate cancer.
+Enrolling approximately 700 men between 1994 and 2002, with follow-up extending to 20 years, PIVOT provides the most direct randomised evidence available for the comparative outcomes of immediate treatment versus watchful waiting in the PSA era.

 The headline findings from the primary publication and subsequent long-term follow-up are instructive.
 In the full cohort, radical prostatectomy did not significantly reduce all-cause or prostate-cancer-specific mortality compared with observation over the study period.
 The survival curves for the two groups remained close throughout follow-up, with no statistically significant difference in either outcome for the overall population.
 Subgroup analysis suggested that men with higher-risk disease, higher PSA, higher grade, or locally advanced features, may derive greater benefit from surgery, while men with low-risk disease showed no meaningful survival advantage from immediate intervention.